demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

-Receive threat intelligence about applications, IP addresses, URLs and hashes, a service by Facebook This integration was integrated and tested with API version v3.2 of ThreatExchange
+Receive threat intelligence about applications, IP addresses, URLs, and hashes.
+A service by Facebook This integration was integrated and tested with API version v3.2 of ThreatExchange

 ## Authentication
 The ThreatExchange APIs perform authentication via access tokens consisting of App ID and App Secret.

-In order to get your App ID and App Secret, Facebook must first confirm your app's access to ThreatExchange.
+In order to get your App ID and App Secret, Facebook must first confirm your App's access to ThreatExchange.

 After Facebook notifies you that your App can access ThreatExchange, go to the App's **Settings** - **Basic** - and copy your App ID and App Secret.

-When configuring ThreatExchange v2 on Cortex XSOAR, set the copied values in the ***App ID*** and ***App Secret*** fields.
+When configuring ThreatExchange v2 on Cortex XSOAR, set the copied values in the *App ID* and *App Secret* fields.

 For more information see [the ThreatExchange API Overview](https://developers.facebook.com/docs/threat-exchange/api/v10.0)

-For Cortex XSOAR versions 6.0 and below, the App Secret should be set in the ***password*** field.
+For Cortex XSOAR versions 6.0 and below, the App Secret should be set in the *password* field.

 ## Configure ThreatExchange v2 on Cortex XSOAR